-We constantly consume calories, only to try to get rid of as soon as possible.
-Treadmills are one of the best ways to burn calories.
+We constantly consume calories, only to try to burn them off with exercise as soon as possible.
+Treadmills are one of the best ways to maximize your workout.
 These simple tips will help increase your calorie burn for every treadmill workout:

 Start With A Plan

 The best paths to success come from setting goals.
 Planning ahead can make all the difference in burning extra calories to tone and tighten your body.

-NordicTrack treadmills provide new and original treadmill workouts for you daily through iFit.
-You never need to think.
-Just run and adjust, while the treadmill guides you to success.
+NordicTrack treadmills provide new and original treadmill workouts for you daily through iFit®.
+Just run and adjust while the treadmill guides you to success.

 If you prefer to be more hands on, you can write your own workout and place it on the screen in front.
 Watch the timer, hit your speeds, and incline.
 Be your own personal trainer for the day.

-Crossfit is known for its machine-less, high intensity workouts.
-These treadmill workouts for the CrossFit enthusiasts will align perfectly with your high power, high concentration CrossFit goals.
+CrossFit® is known for its high intensity workouts.
+These treadmill workouts for the CrossFit® enthusiasts will align perfectly with your high power, high concentration CrossFit® goals.

 The less you have to think about during a workout, the more you can focus on form and breathing properly.
-A synched body performs more efficiently and helps go further.
+A synched body performs more efficiently and effectively.
 With proper focus, you can add miles to your distance.

 Utilize The Controls

 So often people only push the start button at the beginning and the end button to turn the treadmill off.
-You can majorly benefit from learning and utilizing the controls on your treadmill while accessing the incline and quick speed options.
+You can benefit from learning and utilizing the controls on your treadmill while accessing the incline and quick speed options.

-Unless you’re marathon training, your treadmill speed should increase every minute.
-The more you toggle the speed, the harder you work to keep up.
+Unless you are marathon training, your treadmill speed should vary.
+The more you toggle the speed up, the harder you work to keep up.
 You can also do great interval training on your treadmill by alternating the speed.
-This gets your heart rate up and down and your whole body experiencing a great cardio workout.
+This gets your heart rate up and down and your whole body experiences a great cardio workout.